EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 - Procrustean bed - Forcing someone to fit or conform, generally through violence.
 - "Avoid making the wrong mistakes" - Yogi Berra
 - One cannot compare governments across sizes, Singapore cannot be compared to India.
--Dr. Semmelweis(Discoverer of importance of hygine in hospitals etc.) said that the establishment of doctors is a bunch of criminals.
+- Dr. Semmelweis(Discoverer of importance of hygine in hospitals etc.) said that the establishment of doctors is a bunch of criminals.
 - Nordics had a number of severe crises in 1990, leading to austerity and tough fiscal policies that ensured that they became relatively unscathed by the financial crisis 20 years later.
 - Metaphysical: Philosophy of first principles.
-- Write the resignation letter before you start the job Write the resignation letter before you start the job – "If This student is smart the teacher takes the credit " - Yiddish Saying
+- Write the resignation letter before you start the job
+- "If This student is smart the teacher takes the credit " - Yiddish Saying
-- Empiricism is organized charlatanism. – Come on thinking in ancient times – Focus is not saying yes to the great idea it is saying no to all the 100 good ideas" - Steve Jobs
+- Empiricism is organized charlatanism. - Common thinking in ancient times
+- Focus is not saying yes to the great idea it is saying no to all the 100 good ideas" - Steve Jobs
-- "A philosopher should be known for a single idea, not more." - Bergerson's Razor
+- Bergerson's Razor: A philosopher should be known for a single idea, not more.
 - Tempus redux veram: Time removes everything.
 - Lindy effect: The old is expected to live longer than the young. ( expected life is proportional to live life ).
 - Neomania: obsession with the new.
-- If all medications were dumped into the Sea it would be better for mankind but not for the fish – "Behind you is the sea,  before you the enemy you are most of us that are numbered all you have is your sword and courage."
-Commander Tariq Ibn Ziyad after burning his fleet.
+- If all medications were dumped into the Sea it would be better for mankind but not for the fish
+- " Behind you is the sea, before you, the enemy.
+You have left now only the hope of your courage and your constancy." - Commander Tariq Ibn Ziyad after burning his fleet.
 - Anything that needs to be marked heavily is either an inferior product or an evil one.

 ### Phoenix Project